-This workshop brings together researchers from all disciplines who have a deep interest in questions related to the scientific study of consciousness as well as a background in mathematics or physics in order to discuss mathematical questions in the scientific study of consciousness and formal models of the mind-matter relation.
+This workshop brings together researchers who have a deep interest in questions related to the scientific study of consciousness as well as a background in formal research topics in order to discuss mathematical questions in the scientific study of consciousness and formal models of the mind-matter relation.

-In contrast to typical conferences, the workshop centers on discussions in small groups to bridge the gap between critical thinking and creative brainstorming.
+In contrast to typical conferences, the workshop centers on discussions in small groups which aim to bridge the gap between critical thinking and creative brainstorming.
 Each discussion session is dedicated to a specific question related the following topics.
 (Click for further details.)